chetan-anand/pintos/README.md

 pintos
 ======

-These pintos implementations are part of our operatinf systems lab
+These pintos implementations are part of our operating systems lab